Three Students utilising the CCIXR Smart Stage Studio.

 With this Virtual Production degree, you will develop your technical and creative skills via real-time skills, 3D modelling and coding using our cutting-edge labs and studios.
 This will include creating high-quality content for LED screens behind the actors, virtual mapping using VR and game technology, and capturing performance for characters and fantasy creatures using motion capture.

-Throughout your study, you’ll be using our School of Creative Technologies' specialist equipment to create virtual experiences.
+Throughout your study, you’ll be using our School of Film, Media, and Creative Technologies' specialist equipment to create virtual experiences.
 You’ll also be supported by staff with academic, technical and professional expertise in the field, giving you a friendly environment to express your creativity freely as you develop your abilities.

 You’ll graduate with the skills to enter one of the UK’s most rapidly growing industries, or to follow your specialism into postgraduate study.
 Whatever path you choose, you’ll have the expertise to work with current virtual production practice and the understanding to take on all future opportunities.